 Prior to that, Katie was a communications consultant for Religions for Peace, the largest multi-religious coalition of senior religious leaders working for peace.
 While at Religions for Peace, Katie ran the communication department as the organization developed a new strategic framework and communication plan.
 This included managing communication efforts during high-profile public events such as the global Interfaith Summit on Climate Change, which brought together senior religious leaders from around the world to convey faith communities’ concerns and proposals to the UN Secretary General’s Climate Change Summit.

 Katie previously worked at Logos Consulting Group and the Logos Institute for Crisis Management and Executive Leadership for more than seven years.
-In her role as a research analyst, she assisted and led client trainings and engagements in the US and abroad, generated case studies, and served in various communication roles at client events.
+In her role, she assisted and led client trainings and engagements in the US and abroad, generated case studies, and served in various communication roles at client events.
 This included serving as the social media coordinator at the 9th World Assembly of Religions for Peace in Vienna.
 She also served at the 8th World Assembly of Religions for Peace in Kyoto as a press room intern and assistant photographer.

 She has previously served in organizations such as Freedom to Marry, Disaster Chaplaincy Services, Fourth Universalist Society in the City of New York, Brodeur Partners and Millennium Promise.

 Katie has researched, fact-checked and edited several books, including Words on Fire: The Power of Incendiary Language and How to Confront It (Radius Publishing Group, 2020) and The Power of Communication: Skills to Build Trust, Inspire Loyalty, and Lead Effectively (Pearson/FT Press 2012), both by Helio Fred Garcia.
 Additionally, she created training guides for educators seeking to teach The Power of Communication in their classrooms.

 Katie has guest lectured on strategic communication, crisis communication, and navigating difficult conversations at universities such as the College of Mount Saint Vincent’s and the Ichan School of Medicine at Mount Sinai.